-We're all familiar with film noir—those dark, brooding, cynical tales of intrigue, passion, betrayal, and revenge—great films like Double Indemnity, Out of the Past, Gun Crazy, Nightmare Alley, and Touch of Evil .
+We're all familiar with film noir—those dark, brooding, cynical tales of intrigue, passion, betrayal, and revenge—great films like Double Indemnity, Out of the Past, Night and the City, The Big Heat, Gun Crazy, Nightmare Alley, and Touch of Evil .
 There are hundreds of them and they flourished from the post-World War II years through the 1950s.
 Do a web search for "film noir" and get scores of results; the field is well documented.

 This site exists to recognize those films that represent the opposite in style and values of film noir, and some have described that category as film blanc, or "white film".